invertedv/goMortgage/docs/buildData.md

 - Time-varying fields at Jan.
 2020 are prefixed by "y20"
 - Fields that serve as the target of models are prefixed by "target"

-The last is not hard and fast, since goMortage doesn't care but is helpful when looking at fields.
+The last is not hard and fast, since goMortgage doesn't care but is helpful when looking at fields.

 #### Targets
 {: .fs-2 .fw-700 }